 It is the policy of the Authority to administer the Tax Credit program affirmatively, as to achieve a condition in which individuals of similar income levels in the same housing market area have a like range of housing choices available to them regardless of their race, color, religion, sex, disability, familial status or national origin.
 Each Sponsor shall pursue affirmative fair housing marketing policies in soliciting tenants and outreaching to underserved populations and those least likely apply to reside in completed Tax Credit units.

-As part of HUD’s fair housing efforts, the Authority, strongly encourages all developers to reach out to the Project’s nearest designated housing locater for Olmstead class members, their local Continuum of Care in order to guarantee people with disabilities have the opportunity to apply for units in all Tax Credit buildings which they qualify, and Centers for Independent Living. https://www.illinois.gov/dd/Pages/CIL.aspx
+As part of HUD’s fair housing efforts, the Authority, strongly encourages all Sponsors to reach out to the Project’s nearest designated housing locater for Olmstead class members, their local Continuum of Care in order to guarantee people with disabilities have the opportunity to apply for units in all Tax Credit buildings which they qualify, and Centers for Independent Living. https://www2.illinois.gov/sites/dd/pages/cil.aspx

 IV) Tax Credit Information